-In C programming language, programmers can specify their own name to a variable, array, pointer, function, etc...
+In C programming language, programmers can specify their name to a variable, array, pointer, function, etc...
 An identifier is a collection of characters which acts as the name of variable, function, array, pointer, structure, etc...
 In other words, an identifier can be defined as the user-defined name to identify an entity uniquely in the c programming language that name may be of the variable name, function name, array name, pointer name, structure name or a label.

-Identifier is a user defined name of an entity to identify it uniquely during the program execution
+The identifier is a user-defined name of an entity to identify it uniquely during the program execution

 Here, marks and studentName are identifiers.

 - An identifier can contain letters (UPPERCASE and lowercase), numerics & underscore symbol only.